Complaints about building non-completion

 What to do

-If work has stopped because your builder is having financial difficulties, or because of death or injury, get legal advice to see whether you should/can terminate your contract.
+If work has stopped because your contractor is having financial difficulties, or because of death or injury, get legal advice to see whether you can and should terminate your contract.

 You may then get help through Home Warranty Insurance.

 Important note: Claims are subject to your insurance policy conditions.
 Check the policy or Product Disclosure booklet we sent you, along with your Certificate of Insurance/Notice of Cover.

 If you lawfully terminate the contract, we can investigate any alleged defects and incomplete items.
 For more information, see the Contract Termination (due to Non-Completion) Fact Sheet (PDF).